sourcegraph/customer-training/collateral/deployment/k8s-without-helm-reference.md

 - Once your deployment is completed, you can access Sourcegraph via the [ingress](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure#ingress-controller-recommended) you configured in your manifest

 ## Next steps
 Congratulations, Sourcegraph is now deployed and you can begin to configure your instance.
-We recommend you review the [Configurating Sourcegraph](https://docs.sourcegraph.com/admin/config) documentation next to [add a code host](https://docs.sourcegraph.com/admin/external_service), [configure SSO](https://docs.sourcegraph.com/admin/auth), and more.
+We recommend you review the [Configurating Sourcegraph](https://docs.sourcegraph.com/admin/config) documentation next to [add a code host](https://docs.sourcegraph.com/admin/external_service), [configure authentication and authorization](https://docs.sourcegraph.com/admin/config/authorization_and_authentication), [understand other auth settings](https://docs.sourcegraph.com/admin/auth), and more.